ncatlab/nlab-content/pages/2517.md

 The element $q \in D \subset R$, $q^2 = 0$ corresponds to the algebra homomorphism
 $(a,d) \mapsto a + q d$.

-Using this, we can rephrase the standard Kock-Lawvere axiom by saying that the canonical moprhism
+Using this, we can rephrase the standard Kock--Lawvere axiom by saying that the canonical moprhism

 $$